Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 # The validator

-For the validation modes in this note, the validator script provides a Python/CPU model of the relevant JHV WCS interpretation, reprojection, and sampling logic.
-The model covers not only the derived WCS quantities, but also key renderer-side conventions used by the Java/GLSL path: the split between observer-image and surface-map sampling, direct world-to-lon/lat projection for `CAR` and `CEA`, wrapped longitude sampling for full-width surface maps, the FITS-to-texture row flip performed during image upload, the bottom-origin screen convention used by the shaders, and GLSL-style texture sampling with linear interpolation.
-It does not execute the actual JHV renderer.
-Important parts of the corresponding JHV code run in GLSL on the GPU, so the validator re-expresses that logic in Python rather than running the Java/GLSL implementation itself.
-The agreement reported here is therefore agreement between Astropy and that Python model, together with separate checks that the JHV Java metadata derivation matches the validator's metadata model.
-This is stronger evidence than a pure WCS-only comparison, but it is not a direct execution-level proof of the full Java+GLSL renderer.
+For the validation modes in this note, the validator script provides a Python/CPU model of the relevant JHV WCS, reprojection, and source-sampling logic.
+Beyond derived WCS quantities, it mirrors key Java/GLSL renderer conventions used in the tested paths, including observer-image versus surface-map sampling, direct world-to-lon/lat projection for `CAR` and `CEA`, wrapped longitude sampling for full-width surface maps, the FITS-to-texture row flip, bottom-origin screen coordinates, texcoord/discard rules, and GLSL-style linear texture sampling.
+It does not execute the actual JHV renderer: important parts of the corresponding code run in GLSL on the GPU, so the validator re-expresses that logic in Python instead of running the Java/GLSL implementation itself.
+The reported agreement is therefore agreement between Astropy and that Python model, together with separate checks that the JHV Java metadata derivation matches the validator's metadata model.
+This is strong evidence that the modeled JHV path is correct, but it is not a direct execution-level proof of the full Java+GLSL renderer.

 ## JHV behavior modeled by the validator